Photos: Worm Bin

 There may also occasionally be questions, but again you don't have to answer them, they're just a way of getting to know each other a bit better.

-This Week's Question: What are your crafting goals for 2026?
+This Week's Question: What is your favourite thing to make?

 If anyone has any questions of their own about the community, or suggestions for tags, questions to be asked on the check-in posts, or if anyone is interested in playing check-in host for a week here on the community, which would entail putting up the daily check-in posts and responding to comments, go to the Questions & Suggestions post and leave a comment.